Five assistant coaches had their first Purdue practice Tuesday

 Facts and figures, stats and stories on the newest Boilermakers

 The linebackers look to be one of the top units for Purdue in 2015

 The linebackers took their turn talking to the media on Thursday.

 Freeman spent the two years previous to his arrival in West Lafayette at Kent State.
-Under Freeman’s direction, inside linebacker Luke Batton earned second team All-MAC honors in 2012 after finishing with 143 total tackles, including 80 solo stops.
+Under Freeman's direction, inside linebacker Luke Batton earned second team All-Mid-American Conference honors in 2012 after finishing with 143 total tackles, including 80 solo stops.
 Outside linebacker C.J.
 Malauulu was a third team all-conference selection in 2012, recording 72 total tackles.
 The pair swapped places on the all-conference team in 2011, with Malauulu garnering second team recognition and Batton third team.